davidbullock/adwords-image-ad-psd-image-generator/README.md

 - Billboard: 970 x 250
 - Portrait: 300 x 1050

-## Be sure to update layer comps each time they are edited!
+Please note - be sure to update layer comps each time an ad.psd file is edited!